chucumber/mctoolkit/_posts/0001-01-01-self-as-archive.markdown

 </div>

 ## Introduction
 I started the workshop with a brief overview of some of my work as well as a bird’s-eye look at erasure and various erasure techniques.

-In sharing excerpts from my own work, <mark class="pk-highlight-long">I wanted to illuminate some major themes of my practice: revealing the political in the everyday, exploring the self as archive, and challenging ideas of what can and cannot be art.</mark>
+><mark class="pk-highlight-long">In sharing excerpts from my own work, I wanted to illuminate some major themes of my practice: revealing the political in the everyday, exploring the self as archive, and challenging ideas of what can and cannot be art.</mark>

 Examples shared: